What Killed Blackboard

 Blackboard tried to avoid the hard decision — maintaining legacy deployment models to retain customers while simultaneously migrating to the cloud.
 Without deployment automation to manage this complexity, they ended up with the worst of both worlds: the operational costs of three deployment models and the competitive disadvantage of slow feature delivery.

 The pattern is clear in the numbers: D2L, which forced the migration, has negligible debt and iterates rapidly.
-Blackboard, which delayed the migration, accumulated $1.7 billion in debt and couldn't iterate at all.
+Canvas, which never needed a migration, commands a $4.8 billion valuation.
+Blackboard, which delayed the migration, accumulated $1.7 billion in debt and filed for bankruptcy.

 The Divested Business That Built the Pipeline